Fact-checked by the CapitalLendingNews editorial team

 The Callback Strategy

-If escalation on the first call fails, hang up and call back the next day.
+Escalation on the first call failing is not the end.
+Hang up and call back the next day.
 Different agents have different levels of authority and different interpretations of policy.
 A study of customer service interactions found that the same request made to different agents at the same company received different outcomes up to 40% of the time.
-Trying again with a fresh agent is not persistence for its own sake — it is a statistically rational strategy.
+Trying again with a fresh agent is not persistence for its own sake, it is a statistically rational strategy.

 Types of Rate Reductions You Can Request